 China’s population has been falling for the past two years, a trend that is expected to continue for decades.
 This decline, coupled with an increase in life expectancy, has resulted in a rapidly aging population.
 National health authorities predict that the number of individuals aged 60 and older will increase from 280 million to over 400 million by 2035.
 This demographic shift has significant implications for the country’s economy and social welfare system.

 The current pension system in China faces significant challenges, with eleven provincial-level jurisdictions running pension budget deficits.
 This puts further strain on an already struggling system.
-The Chinese Academy of Sciences has warned that the pension system could run out of by 2035 if significant reforms are not implemented.
+The Chinese Academy of Sciences has warned that the pension system could run out of money by 2035 if significant reforms are not implemented.

 In light of these challenges, policymakers in China are considering gradually raising the retirement age to allow people to work longer.
 This move is aimed at alleviating pressure on the pension system and ensuring its sustainability in the long run.
 With the demographic landscape of China changing rapidly, it is imperative that proactive steps are taken to address the issue of a shrinking working population.